Your cookie preferences

 Unfortunately, if you cancel your contract because you’re moving abroad, you’ll almost certainly have to pay the termination fee.

-It might work out cheaper to leave your account open, particularly if you have plans to return to the UK.
+It might be cheaper to leave your account open, particularly if you plan to return to the UK.

 5. If you can’t afford your contract anymore